hougesen/mdsf/README.md

           [possible values: trace, debug, info, warn, error, off]

       --timeout <TIMEOUT>
-          Tool timeout in seconds
+          Tool timeout in seconds.

-          Defaults to no timeout
+          Defaults to no timeout.

       --on-missing-tool-binary <ON_MISSING_TOOL_BINARY>
           What to do when the binary of a tool cannot be found